OS map ref: SK 979053 (Sheet 141)

 We encourage visitors to use environmentally friendly forms of transport wherever possible.
 Most of our reserves are easily accessible by bicycle, with many close to the National Cycle Network.
 Please note that cycling is not permitted on the nature reserve itself.

-The reserve, which covers 27.5 ha, is leased by the Trust from Castle Cement.
+The reserve, which covers 27.5 ha, is leased by the Trust from Hanson Cement.
 It is a Site of Special Scientific Interest.